-• FlashNet and MediaFrame Server -- MediaFrame systems that use a FlashtNet archive and were upgraded from version earlier the 6.5.2.22 or 6.5.1.120 need to run the ClearFlashNetLocations.bat file.
-This file is located on the MediaFrame server under C:\Program Files\Grass
+FlashNet and MediaFrame Server - MediaFrame systems that use a FlashtNet archive and were upgraded from version earlier than 6.5.2.22 or 6.5.1.120 need to run the ClearFlashNetLocations.bat file.
+This file is located on the MediaFrame server under C:\Program $Files \setminus Grass\ Valley \setminus MediaFrame \setminus Database \setminus Support \setminus ClearFlashNetLocations.$

-$\label{eq:Valley} \ensuremath{\texttt{MediaFrame}\Database}\Support\ClearFlashNetLocations.$

-- FlashNet and Profile/UIM -- The FlashNet archive installer needs to make accommodations when connecting to a Profile/UIM system.
+- FlashNet and Profile/UIM The FlashNet archive installer needs to make accommodations when connecting to a Profile/UIM system.
 In the comm_methods file, UIMs are configured exactly the same way as a Profile XP system, except that the UIM becomes the "FC" entry in the "@" clause.
 For a Profile XP system on its own: Profile_IP_Address 6 @profile_FC_Address/movie.
 For a UIM: Profile_IP_address 6 @UIM_IP_Address/movie.
 This is because the CONTENT (directory listing) of the system is picked up through a Profile "sdss" client, while the DATA is moved via Fibre Channel.
-With the UIM again the clipnames are found via 100Bt interface from a Profile, then the DATA is moved via the GigE interface on the UIM. - Avalon frame synch -- Partial File Restore assets from Avalon in NewsFTP/Aurora FTP systems can have high-res and low-res out of synch by two frames.
-Avalon software is end of service. - Diva tape or disk archives To explore disk-based or tape-based archives, the Diva MDI configuration must specify the name of the archive(s) in the Disk Array Names field of the MediaFrame Configuration tool.
+With the UIM again the clipnames are found via 100Bt interface from a Profile, then the DATA is moved via the GigE interface on the UIM. - Diva tape or disk archives To explore disk-based or tape-based archives, the Diva MDI configuration must specify the name of the archive(s) in the Disk Array Names field of the MediaFrame Configuration tool.
 For more information on configuring the Diva MDI, see the Aurora Browse Installation and Configuration Guide. - FlashNet clip deletion There can be a problem where the FlashNet archive does not reclaim space after clips are deleted.
 To solve this problem, contact SGL for assistance. - Restoring assets to SmartBins or Scavenge folder from an archive not recommended.
 To avoid creating disassociated assets, restore to a non-scavenge folder instead. - Avoid partial file restores to reverse-wink SmartBin folders Partial File Restore (PFR) of Aurora Assets into a reverse-wink, SmartBin folder is not recommended.
 Restore to another folder instead. - Unicode characters Only Diva supports unicode characters.